asharma567/anomaly-detection-exercise/jog.md

 ### Supervised

 Now that we have some properly featurized data we can apply the typical supervised learning pipeline.
-Since our feature space is potential non-linear and complicated, we will try to fit a random forest to our data.
+Since our feature space is potentially non-linear and complicated, we will try to fit a random forest to our data.

-1. Using scikit-learn's RandomForest, fit our feature matrix.
+1. Using scikit-learn's RandomForest, fit the feature matrix.
 You will want to create a test/train split or perform cross validation.

 2. How well does the model score on accuracy?

+4. One issue with anomaly detection is that anomalies are... well, anomalous.
+How many of each class are there?

-3. As we know all too well, accuracy is a very misleading metric.
+3. As we know all too well, accuracy is a very misleading metric (especially with unbalanced classes).
 Create confusion matrix to compare the false positives and false negatives.
     * Which is worse in this case (false positive or false negative)?

 4. Random forest also has the added benefit of performing some feature selection for us.
-Since we only has a small number of features this isn't too important from a selection perspective, but it can tell us a stringer signal for a spoofed domain.
+Since we only have a small number of features this isn't too important from a selection/reduction perspective, but it can tell us a stringer signal for a spoofed domain.
 Which feature is the best indicator of a fake domain?

 4. We always usually want a second opinion in life.
 Use scikit-learn's Logistic regression and create ROC plots for the LogisticRegression and Random forest.
 Which one performs better?
 And what might we want to set as our threshold?

 5. A final supervised technique we will cover is a one class SVM.
 You basically fit an SVM to only the inliers.
 Using scikit-learn, fit a [one-class SVM](http://scikit-learn.org/stable/auto_examples/svm/plot_oneclass.html#example-svm-plot-oneclass-py) to only the real domain names.

 6. How well does a one-class SVM perform on the anomalous domains?
 In a hold-out set, test performance on a mix of real and fake domains.
-Does is it able to detect the fake domains?
+How well does it detect the fake domains?

 ## Unsupervised